|Home || Art | Books | Boats | Garden | Orchard | Homestead | Sewing | Music | Events | Blog || Contact|

 Prairie Spys.
 That's what we were told they were when we planted them almost 40 years ago.
 So that's what they were for all those years.
 Our large, standard, venerable, reliable (sort of) much appreciated PS apple trees, #'s 1, 2, and 3.
 They were the only apples we had other than wild ones for many years.
 Then a few years ago, through the miracle of the internet, I discovered that our trees were not what is called a Prairie Spy (though that certainly sounds like a very good variety).
 We had never seen nor tasted a Prairie Spy apple so had no reason up to then to question the variety name.
 I didn't know what ours were, but they were, and are, the top bananas in my orchard, and not just because of their age.
-The photo at the top of the page is of one of the trees in full bloom.
+The photo at left is of two of the trees in full bloom.